 The Academy system of Peckham Points runs at Post 16 for all students.

 You are expected to be a positive role model for the lower Academy students.
 You should demonstrate exemplary standards in dress, use of language and behaviour around the Academy.

 Smoking is not allowed on Academy premises nor is it expected that you go off premises to smoke in the vicinity during Academy hours.

 You are expected to supply your own stationery.

-Upon entering the Harris Academy at Peckham Post 16 you will have the opportunity to apply for various roles of responsibility at your base site such as the Post Sixteen Student Leadership team/ Student Council, fund raising, Academy guides. .
+Upon entering Harris Academy Peckham Post 16 you will have the opportunity to apply for various roles of responsibility at your base site such as the Post Sixteen Student Leadership team/ Student Council, fund raising, Academy guides. .

-During registration and tutorial (where present), you will explore a range of issues relating to Careers, Religion & Philosophy and PSHEE.
+During registration and tutorial (where present), you will explore a range of issues relating to Careers, Religion & Philosophy and PSHE.
 You will also have the opportunity to meet with your tutor one to one to discuss your academic progress and future plans.
 Your tutor will provide you with academic mentoring and independent advice and guidance.